areth/mocha-mobile/README.md

 ## How it works
 It uses precompiled libraries for mobile devices to run node.js code.
 Mocha-mobile command proceeds the following steps:
-* deploys native app with precompiled library and Node.js application as a zipped asset to the device
+* deploys native app with precompiled library and Node.js application as a zipped asset to a device
-* unzips Node.js application within device and executes Mocha over it
+* unzips a Node.js application within device and executes Mocha over it
 * displays tests results in a host terminal

 ## License